Quartzic/course-alert/README.md

 # Course Alert

-This Python script allows you to check the availability of seats in a specific course at Clemson University.
-It continuously checks the enrollment data for the specified course, and sends a push notification when a seat becomes available so that you can register as soon as possible.
+This Python script allows you to check the availability of courses at Clemson University.
+It continuously checks the enrollment data for the specified courses, and sends a push notification when a seat becomes available in any of them so that you can register as soon as possible.

 ## Prerequisites